-- All use of personal devices (including but not limited to; tablets, games consoles and 'smart' watches) and mobile phones will take place in accordance with the law and other appropriate policies, such as anti-bullying, behaviour and child protection. - Electronic devices of any kind that are brought onto site are the responsibility of the user. - All members of our school community are advised to take steps to protect their mobile phones or devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of our school community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared. - Mobile phones and personal devices are not permitted to be used in specific areas within the site such as classrooms, changing rooms and toilets. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with as part of our behaviour policy. - All members of our school community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our behaviour or child protection policies. - All members of our school community are reminded that taking covert images typically under clothing (Upskirting) is illegal and will be dealt with as part of the discipline policy.
+- All use of personal devices (including but not limited to; tablets, games consoles and 'smart' watches) and mobile phones will take place in accordance with the law and other appropriate policies, such as anti-bullying, AUP, behaviour and child protection. - Electronic devices of any kind that are brought onto site are the responsibility of the user. - All members of Stanley Crook Primary School community are advised to take steps to protect their mobile phones or devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - All members of Stanley Crook Primary School>community are advised to use passwords/pin numbers to ensure that unauthorised calls or actions cannot be made on their phones or devices; passwords and pin numbers should be kept confidential and mobile phones and personal devices should not be shared. - Mobile phones and personal devices are not permitted to be used in specific areas within the site such as classrooms, toilets and swimming pools. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with as part of our behaviour policy. - All members of Stanley Crook Primary School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or would otherwise contravene our behaviour or child protection policies. - All members of Stanley Crook Primary School community are reminded that taking covert images typically under clothing (Upskirting) is illegal and will be dealt with as part of the discipline policy.

 b.
-Staff Use of Mobile and Smart Technology
+Staff Use of Personal Devices and Mobile Phones

-- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as relevant policy and procedures, such as: confidentiality, child protection, data security and acceptable use. - Staff will be advised to:
+- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as: confidentiality, child protection, data security and acceptable use. - Staff will be advised to: - Keep mobile phones and personal devices in a safe and secure place during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times.

-- Keep mobile phones and personal devices in a safe and secure place in the staffroom (secure personal locker) during lesson time. - Keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - o Ensure that Bluetooth or other forms of communication (such as 'airdrop') are hidden or disabled during lesson times. - o Not use personal devices during teaching periods, unless written permission has been given by the headteacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are NOT permitted to use their own personal phones or devices for contacting learners or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the DSL (or deputy). - Staff will not use personal devices: - To take photos or videos of learners and will only use work-provided equipment for this purpose. - Directly with learners and will only use work-provided equipment during lessons/educational activities. - If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy - o If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence, the police will be contacted.
+- Not use personal devices during teaching periods, unless written permission has been given by the Headteacher, such as in emergency circumstances. - Ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are NOT permitted to use their own personal phones or devices for contacting learners or parents and carers. - Any pre-existing relationships, which could undermine this, will be discussed with the Headteacher. - Staff will not use personal devices: - To take photos or videos of learners and will only use work-provided equipment for this purpose. - Directly with learners and will only use work-provided equipment during lessons/educational activities. - If a member of staff breaches our policy, action will be taken in line with our code of conduct/staff behaviour and allegations policy - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence, the police will be contacted.

 c.
-Learners' Use of Mobile and Smart Technology
+Learners Use of Personal Devices and Mobile Phones